spr-networks/turtles-march-2023/README.md

 docker exec -it t1_start bash or ssh root@localhost -p 2222 (password is march_turtle_madness)
 ```

+## Rules

+1. Submit writeups by e-mail to turtles at supernetworks.org (April 20th is the deadline)

+2. The best writeup along with the first two correct submissions will be awarded pis as prizes.
+Writeups should include functional exploits

+3. You can get the challenges here: https://github.com/spr-networks/turtles-march-2023 and a web-hosted version is available at https://turtles.supernetworks.org/march

 ## About
 @ ChatGPT
 Welcome to the electrifying WiFi Hacking Challenge, where participants test their prowess in network infiltration and compete for the grand prize: a cutting-edge Raspberry Pi!
 In this adrenaline-pumping competition, aspiring hackers will face a series of trials designed